Title

 Republic Act No. 9406 reorganizes and strengthens the Public Attorney's Office (PAO) by granting it autonomy, enhancing its capacity to provide free legal assistance to indigent individuals, and establishing a structured framework for its operations and funding.

-The PAO is the principal law office of the government tasked with extending free legal assistance to indigent persons in criminal, civil, labor, administrative, and other quasi-judicial cases.
+The PAO is the principal law office of the government extending free legal assistance to indigent persons in criminal, civil, labor, administrative, and other quasi-judicial cases.

-The PAO shall independently render free legal representation, assistance, and counseling to indigent persons in various cases and may render such services to other persons when called upon by proper government authorities, subject to existing laws and regulations.
+It affirms that the PAO independently discharges its mandate to render free legal representation, assistance, and counseling to indigent persons, and may be called upon to render services to other persons in the exigency of service, subject to existing laws and rules.

-There are six line divisions in the Central Office: Administrative; Financial Planning and Management; Special and Appealed Cases; Legal Research and Statistics; Field Services and Statistics; and Executive Divisions.
+The PAO consists of: (1) the Office of the Chief Public Attorney and two Deputy Chief Public Attorneys with specified areas of responsibility; (2) six line divisions in the Central Office (Administrative; Financial Planning and Management; Special and Appealed Cases; Legal Research and Statistics; Field Services and Statistics; Executive); and (3) Regional, Provincial, City and Municipal District Offices.

-PAO clients are exempt from payment of docket and other fees incidental to instituting a case in court or other quasi-judicial bodies, whether in original proceedings or on appeal.
+Clients of the PAO are exempt from payment of docket and other fees incidental to instituting an action in court and other quasi-judicial bodies, whether as an original proceeding or on appeal.

-These fees and costs shall be deposited in the National Treasury as a trust fund and used for special allowances of authorized officials and lawyers of the PAO.
+They are deposited in the National Treasury as a trust fund and disbursed for special allowances of authorized PAO officials and lawyers.

-The Chief Public Attorney, Deputy Chief Public Attorneys, Regional Public Attorneys, Provincial, City, Municipal District Public Attorneys, and other PAO lawyers who supervise are granted special allowances determined by the DBM and the Chief Public Attorney, not exceeding 100% of their basic salary.
+The Chief, Deputy Chiefs, Regional and Provincial/City/Municipal District Public Attorneys, other PAO lawyers, and officials supervising PAO lawyers are granted special allowances determined by the DBM and the Chief Public Attorney, capped at not exceeding 100% of the basic salary.

-PAO lawyers have the authority to administer oaths in connection with the performance of their duties.
+RA 9406 amends the Administrative Code to include PAO lawyers among the officers with general authority to administer oaths in connection with the performance of duty.

 Analyze Cases Smarter, Faster